-Are you a Georgia high school student that is ready to start taking FREE college classes and get a jump-start on your degree?
+Are you a Georgia high school student who is ready to start taking FREE college classes to get a jump-start on your degree?

 Young Harris Early College is for you

-Young Harris Early College is the YHC dual-enrollment program (formerly known as Move On When Ready MOWR) whereby Georgia high school students take college courses to receive transferable college credits while still earning credit toward high school graduation.
+Young Harris Early College is the YHC dual-enrollment program (formerly known as Move On When Ready) whereby Georgia high school students take college courses to receive transferable college credits while still earning credit toward high school graduation.

 Four types of Young Harris Early College Classes are available

 Learn what it’s really like to be a YHC student by taking college-level courses on campus alongside current students.
-Courses must be among the approved list found at GSFC website.
-(Note that a $100 parking fee applies.)
+Courses must be among the approved list found on the GSFC website.

 2. Online – Click here for current courses

 Take your courses from any location and at any time of day that fits your schedule.
-Early College online courses are 8-weeks long and there are 5 semesters per year.
-These courses use Moodle as the course management system and all proctoring is done via Proctorio (more information).
+Young Harris College online courses are 8-weeks long and there are 5 semesters per year.
+These courses use Moodle as the course management system and all proctoring is done via Proctorio.

-Students in partner high schools attend class in their high school classroom along with the instructor.
-This mode is offered on a limited basis and depends on the location of the instructor.
-Check with your high school to see if you are participating campus.
+Students in partner high schools attend class in their high school classroom with a Young Harris College instructor.
+Check with your high school to see how it can become a partner school.